casperiv0/snaily-cad/README.md

 6. Import the `snaily-cad.sql` file into that database
 7. Rename `creds-template.json` to `creds.json` and configure if needed.
 8. Run `npm start` to start the CAD
+9. The console should display on what port the CAD is running on, default is 80 [http://localhost/](http://localhost/)
+10. Enjoy!

 ## Found bugs & Suggestions